SaaS KPIs: Which to focus on at each stage of your company's growth

 - They spend their energy thinking about obtaining venture capital or worrying about their LTV:CAC ratio (Lifetime Value to Customer Acquisition Cost) well before they've found product-market fit;

-- They’ve attained solid market traction but fail to shift some of their attention from product engagement metrics to growth metrics like annual or monthly growth rates;
+- They’ve attained solid market traction but failed to shift some of their attention from product engagement metrics to growth metrics like annual or monthly growth rates;

 While the SaaS community is awash in metrics, and it can seem like new SaaS KPIs are being created each day, I’ve found it helpful to organize SaaS KPIs in relation to where they are most important in these three stages of a SaaS company’s lifecycle: Product, Growth, and Efficiency.

-In the video below I delve a bit deeper into this topic, and in the infographic that follows you’ll find the SaaS KPIs organized by stage.
+In this video I delve a bit deeper into this topic, and in the infographic that follows, you’ll find the SaaS KPIs organized by stage.
 I hope you find these resources valuable.

 Here’s the SaaS KPIs infographic, made with the graphic design software Venngage:

 Daily Active Users are the number of unique users of an application or platform that have interacted with it in a day.
 This metric is used to track daily user engagement.
 Daily Active Users include both new users and existing users who have interacted with the application.
 Learn More.

 Monthly Active Accounts

 Monthly Active Accounts measures the number of unique accounts with at least one user who has interacted with an application or platform in a month.
 An active account may include one or more users, who may each have varying degrees of activity.
 Learn More.

 Net Revenue Retention (NRR) Rate is the percentage of recurring revenue retained from existing customers in a defined time period, including expansion revenue, downgrades, and cancels.
 Learn More.